 Should we "Love It or List It?"
-This show features homeowners choosing between the completely made-over 3500-square-foot house they already live in or the beautiful showroom 3500-square-foot home an agent has found just for them!
+This show features homeowners choosing between the completely made-over 3,500-square-foot house they already live in or the beautiful showroom 3,500-square-foot home an agent has found just for them!
 But it doesn't have a jacuzzi!
-Or the right color cabinets/carpet/tile!
+Or quartz countertops!
 Am I really expected to live without a bidet??

 Now I enjoy reality TV, Pinterest, and social media as much as the next person.
-But I'm noticing that we never think anything is enough.
+But we consumers never think anything is enough.
 We're in constant makeover mode.

-At first glance, you might think this was due to the different packaging and atmosphere, and I'm sure that was part of it.
-But I suddenly looked around with new eyes.
-Having lived years at overseas bases, I remember returning to the U.S. and being completely overwhelmed by the wall of options involved in simply purchasing a bottle of ibuprofen.
-And I knew what was causing the awestruck looks.
+At first glance, you might think this was due to the different packaging and atmosphere, and I'm certain that was part of it.
+But then I remembered.
+We've lived years at overseas bases, and I recall the overwhelm induced by the wall of options involved in simply purchasing a bottle of ibuprofen when we came back to the U.S. And I knew what was causing the awestruck looks.

 The near obscene amount of choices in everything from whipping cream to bandaids.
 It's embarrassing, really.
-And I thought about the countries many of them came from and how such excess and waste must seem to them.
+And I thought about the countries many of them came from and how excessive and wasteful it must all seem.

 As Americans, we're all about choice.
-But what if we quit worrying so much about whether our pants are the correct length or hue or if our wall color is so last year, and were... happy with what we have?
-Content?
+But what if we quit worrying so much about whether our pants are the correct length or hue or if our wall color is so last year, and were... content?